dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-08-27-what-is-high-transaction-cost.md

 ---
-title: What is high transaction cost?
+title: What is a high transaction cost?
 ---

 An example is of transaction cost is how long it takes us to get enough confidence that our change didn't break previous functionality.